jedusei/cscd311-class-project-api/README.md

 # cscd311-project-api-10681279
-Backend for Hall Registration website assignment
+Backend for Hall Registration website (https://github.com/jedusei/cscd311-project-web-10681279)

 # Requirements
 You should have MongoDB installed and running on your computer.